 Five Simple Ingredients

-Cold Unsalted Butter: the most important ingredient for achieving a flaky pie crust.
+- Cold butter is the most important ingredient in this crust.
 Start with cold butter, and follow the recipe instructions to keep the butter cold all along the way.
 When the butter melts during baking, it will leave behind pockets of air and a perfectly flaky crust.

-Water: needs to be ice-cold water.
-Place water and ice in a cup for at least a minute to get it ice cold.
-I make my ice water right after I cut the butter into cubes, giving it time to chill while I mix the other ingredients.
+- Place water and ice in a cup for at least a minute to get it ice cold.
+I prep my ice water right after cutting the butter into cubes, giving it time to chill while I mix the other ingredients.

 Cut the butter into small ½-inch cubes.
 Place the butter cubes in the freezer while prepping and measuring other ingredients.
 The butter will soften slightly when you cut the cubes.
-Returning it briefly to the freezer will help it stay cold, which is essential for a flaky crust.
+Return it briefly to the freezer, so it stays cold -essential for a flaky crust.

 Add flour and salt to a large mixing bowl.
-To accurately measure gluten-free flour, spoon it into your measuring cup and sweep the excess flour off the top with the back edge of a knife.
 Stir the flour and salt with a whisk to combine.

 Add cold butter cubes to the flour-salt mixture.
 Use a pastry cutter to cut the butter into the dry ingredients.
 Do not over-mix.
 The dough should be rough and crumbly with pea-sized chunks.